KianAbbasNejad/Nonlinear-Cobweb/README.md

 3. Bifurcation Diagram
 4. Parameter Basins of Attraction

-The code is inspired by Hommes (2013) and his lectures at university of Amsterdam as well as the UvA CeNDEF software '*E&FChaos*'.
+The code is inspired by Hommes (2013) and his lectures at University of Amsterdam as well as the UvA CeNDEF software '*E&FChaos*'.

 The code doesn't have GUI, but I've tried my best to make it easy to change the equations/parameters and play around with the graphs. :)